bilalDeen0321/secondvintage-crm/docs/tasks.md

 ✔️ Brand Filter
 ✔️ Location Filter
 ✔️ Approved in the interface
-Batch Filter list works, but when I select Batch B033 the list gets empty?

 Unclicking Status filters is not working, if you click them again (used to work)

 CITIZEN AUTODATER 3083624 - worked perfect